 Create a to do list.

 When you have a definite dream that you want to achieve, you need a plan.
 Sit down and write out EXACTLY what needs to happen for you to be successful.
-Make sure you are using the SMART method when you are creating your list.
+Make sure you are using the SMART goal setting method when you are creating your list.

 Set a timeline for your launch.

 Part of the SMART method is making sure your goals are time based.
 This not only gives you something to work towards, but it also creates a deadline.
-When you work with deadlines, you focus on completing the task, to the best of you ability, by that date.
+When you work with deadlines, you focus on completing the task, to the best of your ability, by that date.
 Finishing becomes the concern rather than being perfect.

 I like to use the 80/20 method when I work on my tasks.
 I know that I can’t do EVERYTHING at 100% and get my work done.
 There are some things that have less importance, some that I don’t enjoy, and some things I simply don’t have time to perfect.
 So I will make sure to give at least 80% focus, effort, and perfectionism to each of my tasks, while letting the other 20% slide.